 Resources to report gender discrimination or build community

-Gender discrimination that is severe or pervasive creating a hostile environment is against several federal and state laws and Stanford's policies: California state laws for housing/employment and education, Stanford's Acts of Intolerance, and Stanford's Nondiscrimination Policy.
+Gender discrimination that is severe or pervasive creating a hostile environment is against several federal and state laws and Stanford's policies: California state laws for housing/employment and education, Stanford's Protected Identity Harm Reporting, and Stanford's Nondiscrimination Policy.
 You can learn more about filing a report by contacting the SHARE Title IX Office or another respective office.

 See more about the policies and reporting processes here: Student Options for Addressing Misgendering, Transphobia, Gender Identity Discrimination.

 You can also seek support from campus resources such as SHARE, Queer Student Resources (QSR), Weiland Health Initiative, or the Women's Community Center (WCC) if you have questions about processes, want support, or are seeking community.
 Find even more communities here: https://queer.stanford.edu/communities.

 - Gender Ambiguity in the Workplace: Transgender and Gender-Diverse Discrimination*

 - This Bridge Called My Back, Fourth Edition: Writings by Radical Women of Color

 - Trans Bodies, Trans Selves: A Resource for the Transgender Community*

 - Queering Sexual Violence: Radical Voices from Within the Anti-Violence Movement*